 Write a class to represent a computer.
 Each computer is made by a particular manufacturer in a particular country.
 There should be a number of method associated with the class also.

+Write a subclass of this computer class to represent a laptop and desktop computer.
+For each of these you should have at least two additional attributes for each and at least two methods to the ones inherited.

-computerlaptopdesktop computertwosWrite appropriate setter and getter methods for all classes to interact with them.
+Write appropriate setter and getter methods for all classes to interact with them.

 Write a test program to create instances of all classes and call the associated methods.